gnosis/GECO/Proposals/Tenzorum Proposal.md

 Permissionless and easy deployment of relayers.
 Meta-transactions fee payable in tokens or ETH.
 Backend integration with DutchX to allow relayers to convert their fee tokens.

-#### Phase III
-Further collaboration on research and implementation of proof of concepts on private transactions and the recovery modules.